-''' problem.addcbbariteration (f_bariteration, object, priority) barrier_action = f_bariteration (my_prob, my_object) '''
+''' problem.addcbbariteration(callback, data, priority) barrier_action = callback(my_prob, my_object) '''

-- my_prob The problem passed to the callback function, fubi. - my_object The user-defined object passed as object when setting up the callback with addcbbariteration.

-- <0 continue with the next iteration; - =0 let barrier decide (use default stopping criteria) - 1 barrier stops with status not defined; - 2 barrier stops with optimal status; - 3 barrier stops with dual infeasible status; - 4 barrier stops wih primal infeasible status; - object A user-defined object to be passed to the callback function, f_bariteration. - priority An integer that determines the order in which callbacks of this type will be invoked.
+callback The callback function itself.
+This takes two arguments, my_prob and my_object, and returns an integer return value.
+This function is called at every barrier iteration. my_prob The problem passed to the callback function, fubi. my_object The user-defined object passed as object when setting up the callback with addcbbariteration. barrier_act Defines a return value controlling barrier: continue with the next iteration; let barrier decide (use default stopping criteria) barrier stops with status not defined; barrier stops with optimal status; barrier stops with dual infeasible status; barrier stops wih primal infeasible status; data A user-defined object to be passed to the callback function, f_bariteration. priority An integer that determines the order in which callbacks of this type will be invoked.
 The callback added with a higher priority will be called before a callback with a lower priority.
 Set to 0 if not required.